 YCTA has existing grants to purchase new vehicles in 2018 and 2019, but will need to seek additional grant funding sources to replace end-of-life vehicles and support planned expansion.
-The plan assumes that YCTA will need to cover local matching costs, typically 10.27% to 20% depending on the grant, but also creates a capital reserve to cover the gap between grants and funding needs including replacing the new vehicles YCTA is currently acquiring in the long-term time frame.
-See Figure A-3 in Appendix A for a detailed fleet replacement schedule.
+The plan assumes that YCTA will need to cover local matching costs, typically 10.27% to 20% depending on the grant, but also creates a capital reserve to cover the gap between grants and funding needs, including replacing the new vehicles YCTA is currently acquiring in the long-term time frame.
+See Figures A-1 and A-3 in Appendix A for details on fleet expansion and replacement.